 What does unit economic mean for an AI agent?

 An AI agent is unit-economic when the revenue per run exceeds the variable cost per run with margin left over.
-For Gravity builders the math is simpler: there is no infra to pay back, so 20% of gross revenue per run is pure profit.
+For Gravity builders the math is simpler: there is no infra to pay back, so the builder's share of gross revenue per run is pure profit.
 The agent is unit-economic the day it ships.

 How much does one AI agent run actually cost?